thisiswisy/v0rtex-injector/README.md

 5. you can now load tweaks without respring (only some will work properly) and with a different method (again - only some will work properly - for compatibility issues with Method 1)
 -------------------------------------------------

 IF YOU ARE STILL HAVING THE "HELLO SCREEN" ISSUE EACH REBOOT: rejailbreak a few times, preferably with tweaks and respring turned off.
-If that does not work make a backup of your device and, use Reset all contents & settings, restore backup, rejailbreak with "Reset jailbreak" enabled
+If that does not work make a backup of your device and use Reset all Settings.
+If that doesn't work then the last choice is reset all contents and settings, restore backup, rejailbreak with "Reset jailbreak" enabled.

 NEW IN BETA 5: